YousefHaggy/FBLA-Game-2018/src/README.txt

  art resources.
 That folder can be ran from the Unity development platform if you'd like

 "Main Code Files" Contains a more manegable selection of code for viewing.
-If you just want to look at some of the main programming behind the game, than this is the folder for you.
+If you just want to look at some of the main programming behind the game, then this is the folder for you.